I think they ought to, we ought to get we ought to get Chuck Schumer out there as much as we can.

 Go ahead.

-Well, I think uh consider well based on based on what I read in the paper, the fact that he has that he holds conservative views, that he's he makes decisions based on principle, that he's a strict constructionalist, he tries to interpret the Constitution as it's written.
+Well, I think considerable, well, based on what I read in the paper, the fact that he holds conservative views, that he makes decisions based on principle, that he's a strict constructionalist.

-He doesn't ask you this.
+Let me ask you this.

-May ask you this.
+Let me ask you this.

-Is it bother you at all?
+Does it bother you at all?

-And I'm not saying it's I'm not trying to put thoughts in your mind, I'm not trying to lead you.
+And I'm not saying it's, I'm not trying to put thoughts in your mind.

-Does it concern you at all that a lot of Democrats and liberals, like Lawrence Tribe and others are saying pretty glowing things about this guy?
+Does it concern you at all that a lot of Democrats and liberals, like Lawrence Tribe and others, are saying pretty glowing things about this guy?

-I'll tell you what I think of it.
+I'll tell you what I think.

-I'll tell you, I'll answer the question.
+I'll answer the question.

 I'll tell you what I think it means.

-So no, it's even more true.
+So I know it's even more true.

 One of the things I read is that Judge Roberts is very active in the Washington social scene.